modrinth/docs/docs/details/ads.md

 Firefox has built-in tracker prevention which is configurable by clicking the shield in the address bar.

-If Firefox's tracking prevention mode is set to Strict, Firefox will block Carbon.
+If Firefox's tracking prevention mode is set to Strict, Firefox will block Ethical.
 You can bypass this by doing one or both of two things.

 <details><summary>Turn off Enhanced Tracking Prevention for Modrinth</summary>